Ashtecy/APCSProj-DungeonArena/README.md

 Change Log

 May 23,2015
   Basic Dungeon Generation: Running displays a basic 20 by 25 tile dungeon in which approximately one third of the tiles are walls.
-To go on from here, could either begin testing monster and item spawning or imporve dungeon generation.  -Raashid
+To go on from here, could either begin testing monster and item spawning or imporve dungeon generation.
+  Played around with branching.
+  Started work on the menu screen with a play button and implemented a loading screen.
+-Raashid